JoshSinyor/JoshSinyor.github.io/README.md

 ---

+## Features of Note

+- **Auto-Deployment and CI/CD Using GitHub Actions:** A GitHub Action is triggered whenever a commit is pushed to the repository's `main` branch.
+This Action installs a local Ruby environment, installs only the required gems for testing, and executes a battery of RSpec tests.
+Only if those tests pass will the commit be pushed to the deployment (`gh-pages`) branch.
+These tests are executed in addition to Jekyll's built-in testing, which will reject pushes with broken page links and so on.
+- **Local Hosting:** GitHub's processing of GitHub Pages repositories using Jekyll occurs server-side, so no local installation of Jekyll is required for a GitHub Pages repository.
+However, for development purposes this repository includes the gems required for local installation of Jekyll, permitting local hosting of Jekyll sites.
+Development can proceed in a sandbox environment where changes are immediately reflected in the locally hosted site and the public site is not affected.

+---

 ## Installation

 This repository is automatically processed by GitHub Pages using Jekyll.
 If you would like to run a copy of the site locally, fork this repository to your local machine.
 Verify that you have the variant of Ruby specified in the `Gemfile` installed.
-In the repository directory, run `gem install bundler`, then `bundle update`.
+In your REPL of choice, change your working directory to the repository directory and run `gem install bundler`, then `bundle update`.
 Some of the gems this repository uses are frequently updated, so running `bundle update` frequently is advised.

 To start the local hosting server, run `jekyll serve`, and visit the site at http://localhost:4000/.